Admission of Undergraduate Students

 Refunds are normally processed within ten working days.
 Refunds will not be made on the basis of estimated grants or anticipated funds, only upon funds actually received by Dominican University.

 Resident hall charges are based upon the full year’s costs.
 It is expected that students will remain in residency the entire year except in cases where work for the degree has been completed before the end of the academic year.
 Refunds will be made on a prorated basis in the case of withdrawal due to serious illness or withdrawal at the request of university officials.
+The University reserves the right to make schedule changes or changes in modality that are necessary due to any unforseen event or circumstances beyond their control.

 Students are not entitled to participate in graduation or receive recommendations, degrees, honors, semester grades, or transcripts of credits until all bills are paid and National Direct/Federal Perkins student loans are in current status.
 Any unpaid bills may be referred to a collection agency.
 The student is liable for any collection and legal costs.
 All charges are subject to change after 30 days’ notice.
 Registration and enrollment shall be considered as signifying acceptance of all conditions, rules, and regulations.